Jack Rabinovitch, Founder

 - The Order of Ontario – 1997

-Jack has lived in Toronto since 1986.
-He has three daughters – Noni, Daphna and Elana – and three grandchildren – Jacob, Saffi and Luca
+Jack lived in Toronto from 1986 until his passing in August 2017.
+He has three daughters – Noni, Daphna and Elana, two sons-inlaws – Skip and Daniel and three grandchildren – Jacob, Saffi and Luca.